i2p/i2p.www/i2p2www/spec/blockfile.rst

 Properties Skiplist
 -------------------

-"%%__INFO__%%" is the master database skiplist with String/Properties key/value
+"%%__INFO__%%" is the main database skiplist with String/Properties key/value
 entries containing only one entry:

     info